telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/expand-only-one-node-per-level.md

 ---
 title: Expand Only One Node per Level
-page_title: Expand Only One Node per Level | UI for ASP.NET AJAX Documentation
+page_title: Expand Only One Node per Level | RadTreeView for ASP.NET AJAX Documentation
 description: Expand Only One Node per Level
 slug: treeview/application-scenarios/client-side-programming/expand-only-one-node-per-level
 tags: expand,only,one,node,per,level